Judge finds the defendant 100% liable and awards $1.8 million to the Plaintiff, despite pre-existing conditions.

 The Reasons for Judgment of The Honourable Madam Justice Gerow were given on May 19, 2021, at Vancouver, British Columbia.

-The plaintiff, Cheng Cheng, was involved in a motor vehicle accident on November 2, 2016.
+The plaintiff, CC, was involved in a motor vehicle accident on November 2, 2016.
 She seeks damages for the injuries she alleges she suffered in the accident.
-Ms. Cheng was 46 years old at the time of the accident.
+Ms. C was 46 years old at the time of the accident.

 The defendant denies that he is fully responsible for the collision and submits that liability should be apportioned equally.
 The defendant concedes that the plaintiff sustained a substantial exacerbation of previous physical and psychological complaints as a result of the accident.
 There is no issue that the plaintiff is disabled from employment, and has sustained significant changes to her personality, cognition and her ability to function.
 However, the defendant argues that the plaintiff’s pre-existing condition and residual capabilities must be considered in any award for her injuries.